 The uneven surface of the clapboard creates a gap in every board.
 These gaps can be caulked, but it may be easier to stuff them with foam insulating cord.

 Be sure attic and soffit vents are backed with a screen if they aren’t already.
 If they are, check to make sure there are no holes, tears or gaps in the screen where bugs, bats, and rodents can squeeze in.

 Of course, the easiest way to keep bugs, pests, and rodents out this winter is to call Rose Pest Solutions.
-A FREE inspection in the fall can go a long way towards keeping pests and mice out of your home or business this winter.
+An inspection in the fall can go a long way towards keeping pests and mice out of your home or business this winter.

-If you need help pest-proofing your home in the fall, call Rose Pest Solutions for a free inspection.
+If you need help pest-proofing your home in the fall, call Rose Pest Solutions to schedule your inspection.